Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-05.md

 - Are days difference greater than 30?
 - Are days difference greater than 7?

+Note!
+This method might miss a leap year since a year is technically 365.25 days in lenth.
+It also misses months with fewer or greater than 30 days which may or may not be noticed as a discrepency by picky horologists.

 ## After class

 Continue the current assignment.